Distributed Multisensor ISAC: MS ISAC Access and Estimation

-Model-based estimation allows us to obtain the set of discrete delay-Doppler parameters ($\tau$, $\alpha$) without having to apply an FFT.
-This avoids any aperture truncation and sparsity gap errors, which would reduce resolution and lead to spurious sidelobes, as discussed above. \Cref{fig:TBRes} explains that the propagation data model effectively interpolates between the observed sparse samples in $(f, t)$, thus avoiding the artifacts that would result from a simple FFT application.
-At the same time, also the effect of high resolution is explained, since the model function implicitly extrapolates the observed data beyond the BT limits, where $H(f,t)$ is measured, thus evades the Fourier resolution limit (beyond Rayleigh resolution).
+Model-based estimation allows us to obtain the set of discrete delay-Doppler parameters ($\tau$, $\alpha$) without having to apply an \gls{fft}.
+This avoids any aperture truncation and sparsity gap errors, which would reduce resolution and lead to spurious sidelobes, as discussed above. \Cref{fig:TBRes} explains that the propagation data model effectively interpolates between the observed sparse samples in $(f, t)$, thus avoiding the artifacts that would result from a simple \gls{fft} application.
+At the same time, the effect of high resolution is explained, since the model function implicitly extrapolates the observed data beyond the $BT$ limits, where $H(f,t)$ is measured, thus evading the Fourier resolution limit (beyond Rayleigh resolution).
 A key aspect of this estimation procedure is that it decomposes the relevant propagation components in the complex linear signal domain.
-This way, their mutual interaction in the delay-Doppler domain because of limited support and sparsity in the observed frequency-time aperture domain is removed.
-The cancellation of overlapping non-resolved contributions and sidelobes in the complex signal domain seems to be more powerful than the well known CLEAN procedure \cite{hoegbom1974clean} which works in the real-valued point spread or correlation domain.
+This way, their mutual interaction in the delay-Doppler domain, because of limited support and sparsity in the observed frequency-time aperture domain, is removed.
+The cancellation of overlapping non-resolved contributions and sidelobes in the complex signal domain seems to be more powerful than the well-known CLEAN procedure~\cite{hoegbom1974clean}, which works in the real-valued point spread or correlation domain.

 However, when considering the waveform of the data payload as an excitation signal for system identification, further considerations are necessary. \Cref{fig:Sparse-Sampling} shows samples of $H(f,t)$ at some cross section in $f$ or $t$.
 The problems are as follows: Empty \glspl{re} have to be identified and excluded from the inverse filter operation.
 A null hypothesis test allows empty but noisy resource elements to be detected and removed from the estimation.
-Another problem relates to the non-uniform power level of data carriers in due to stronger \gls{csi} pilots and because of adaptive power loading and multi-level QAM coding.
-While the simple inverse filter would be affected by uneven noise levels, the \gls{snr} of the carriers can be estimated at the receiver and considered in parameter estimation as weighted least squares fitting which gives the samples with lower \gls{snr} a smaller weight.
+The corresponding gap positions are effectively filled by interpolation.
+Another problem relates to the non-uniform power level of data carriers due to stronger \gls{csi} pilots and because of adaptive power loading and multi-level \gls{qam} coding.
+While the simple inverse filter would be affected by uneven noise levels, the \gls{snr} of the carriers can be estimated at the receiver and considered in parameter estimation as weighted least squares fitting, which gives the samples with lower \gls{snr} a smaller weight.